Trees, tree protection and hedges

 Carry out works to protected trees

-If your application is refused you do have the right to appeal the decision.
+Most works to a protected tree require written permission from the Council.
+If this application is refused you do have the right to appeal the decision.

-There is a legal duty to plant suitable replacement tree(s) for those removed under a 5 day notice; under this provision the Council will also require written details of the replacement(s) species size and location at the time the notice is submitted.
-The replacement tree(s) must be of a similar species to that/those being removed and need not be planted in exactly the same location, although they will have to be planted in a similar position i.e. within the same garden.
+There is also a legal duty to plant suitable replacement tree(s) so we will also require written details of the replacement(s) species size and location at the time the notice is submitted.
+The replacement tree(s) must be of a similar species to the ones being removed and do not be planted in exactly the same location, although they will have to be planted in a similar position i.e. within the same garden.
 Failure to provide details of replacement trees may result in the issuing of a ‘tree replacement notice’.

 Tree surgeons and contractors